INTRO: GOODBYE 2018!

 Regardless if reality would be evaluated by someone’s personal position and stimmung, to say, or by someone’s informed “drone view” of the state of society today, “nothing has changed” would be the message from a different planet than the one Guido Alfani and Thomas Pickety repeatedly measured to be growing more and more unequal over time.

-A stronger, more clear and more direct language is necessary now: as recently noted by FB Bifo, the inequality reached “nonsensical” proportions.
+Actually, a stronger, more clear and direct language is necessary now: as recently noted by FB Bifo, the inequality reached “nonsensical” proportions.
 But if meaning and sense stop, can language continue, or it hits the same wall as they share borders?
 Is making such a document as Alfani or a statement as Bifo also the most that language can do?
 Is it the last thing to be said before any abstraction collapses to the material reality that knows not for words, but only deeds?
 It is surely not the most that humans can do.
 Or the most that art can do.
 Lets insert another imagined old trope here: “where words stop, art begins”.
 (Or something along the lines…)

 What the (ex-)situationist and philosopher Lefebvre wrote in 1974 could also serve to describe the contemporary state – or better, the sense, the zeitgeist of contemporaneity – almost in details, and it may be well worth to remind of the exact formulations (therefore, we use the full and unabridged quote):